onecommons/unfurl/docs/toscaref/spec-inputs.rst

           image_name: { get_input: image_name }

-``get_input`` is a special function which allows the user to use inputs throughout the service templates.
+.. seealso:: :ref:`get_input<get_input>` is a TOSCA function which allows the user to use inputs throughout the service templates.
+For more information, refer to the :tosca_spec2:`TOSCA get_input section <_Toc50125513>`